Searching ...

 Public transportation

-While Ohio has some public transportation options, such as buses and trains, they may not be as extensive or convenient as in other states, making getting around more difficult for retirees who do not want to drive.
-The state is largely rural areas and small towns, making it difficult to get around without a car.
+While Ohio has some public transportation options, such as buses and trains, they may not be as extensive or convenient as in other states.
+That makes getting around more difficult for retirees who do not want to drive.
+The state is largely rural areas and small towns, requiring a car for your living in retirement.

 Cities like Cleveland, Columbus, and Cincinnati have decent public transportation systems, but the schedules can be unreliable or insufficient for moving around town.